 Objective The ongoing rehabilitation, maintenance and management of identified Sensitive Areas (No-G io Areas) within the site bo undaries.
 Risk Actions Monitoring Targets Potential impact/ loss of Very High, High and Medium sensitivity botanical areas.
 Potential fragmentation and associated impacts on the freshwater ecosystems.
 Reduction in Fauna and/or Avifauna habitat and increased mortalities.
 The sensitive areas within the site are identified in Figure 8 above (Annexure 3B).
 These areas, including the entire Agricultural Precinct, are important from a Botanical, Freshwater, Faunal, Avifaunal and Visual perspective.
 No development within the 15m operational phase conservation buffer of the CVB wetlands 2 and 3 and the 16m operational phase conservation buffer seep wetland 1, respectively, may be undertaken.
 The botanical sensitive areas falling inside the development footprint but within landscaped areas will be conserved - as indicated on the Landscaping Plans (Annexure 9).
 No spraying of herbicide should be undertaken in any conservation areas.
 No further development related activities are to take place outside of the demarcated footprint unless duly authorised by the competent authority.
 No vehicles are permitted to enter the freshwater ecosystems.
 Any maintenance works must be undertaken by foot, or the relevant authorisations obtained beforehand.
 Operational personnel are to be educated about the various faunal species in the area, particularly about venomous spiders, snakes and scorpions.
 None of these or other species are to be kalled or injured by personnel.
 Should any of these species be encountered, these species are to be safely and carefully relocated to the surrounding natural habitat adjacent the development site, should they not move off on their own.
 The contact details of a suitably qualified snake handler be made available to construction teams should a venomous snake be encountered that needs removal.
 Alternatively, it is recommended that a member of the operational team be trained to handle and remove snakes through a recognised snake handling course.
+No hunting, trapping, or setting of snares by personnel is to be allowed.
+Suitable fines/disciplinary actions for such must be made known and implemented.
+With regards to maintenance activities for roads, fences and service infrastructure refer to applicable measures in Construction Phase control measures.
 The condition of all Very High, High and Medium sensitivity areas (Agricultural Precinct and on site) will be monitored every year by a suitably competent botanist (or CoCT Environmental Management Dept.), and they will make recommendations for any management changes or actions (alien clearing, lack of fire, etc.) that are needed.
 Monitor wetlands that will potentially be impacted by the proposed CWA development to ensure that the PES drivers and receptors are maintained, and where possible improved, in accordance with the REC and RMO.
 The Wetland Offset Study and Implementation Plan (Annexure 7) needs to be implemented.
-Achieve optima ecological functioning in these areas.
-Sound environmenta management practices should be adhered to a all times.
+Achieve optimal ecological functioning in these areas.
+Sound environmental management practices should be adhered to at all times.